Group

 However, if you still miss smart matching, some modules have been written to

-give you somewhat similar feature.
+give you the same/similar feature.

 similar behaviour to perl's own C<~~>.
+It can be used as the C<|M|> operator or as

-/right/ hand side.
+of behaviors depending only on the /right/ hand side.

 Also see L<match::simple::sugar> which gives you C<when>, C<then>, and C<numeric>